Tmeister/wp-api-jwt-auth/readme.txt

 JWT authentication is very secure when implemented correctly.
 Make sure to use a strong secret key and keep it confidential.
 [JWT Auth PRO](https://jwtauth.pro/?utm_source=wp_plugin_readme&utm_medium=link&utm_campaign=pro_promotion&utm_content=faq_security_link) offers additional security features like rate limiting and token revocation.

 == Changelog ==
+= 1.5.0 =
+* Security: Updated dependencies to latest secure versions (deep-copy, php-parser, phpunit)
+* Feature: Smart upgrade prompts that appear based on actual plugin usage rather than immediately after installation
+* Feature: Usage-based notifications showing real token activity in the dashboard for more relevant upgrade recommendations
+* Improvement: Better first-time experience - new users won't see upgrade prompts until they've had a chance to use the plugin
+* Fix: UTM tracking on upgrade links now works correctly to measure campaign effectiveness

 = 1.4.1 =
 * Enhancement: Updated lucide-react from 0.294.0 to 0.541.0 - Latest icon library improvements with new icons and performance optimizations
 * Enhancement: Updated tailwind-merge from 2.6.0 to 3.3.1 - Enhanced CSS utility merging capabilities for better styling performance